 |India First Simple Benefit Plan||Endowment Assurance Plan||18 years- 50 years||70 years|

-Here are the main highlights of savings plans and why one should consider buying them over any other plan in the market.
+Here are the main highlights of the best savings plans and why one should consider buying them over any other plan in the market.

-Premiums under the savings plan can be paid annually, semi-annually, quarterly, or monthly as per the convenience of the policy holder.
+Premiums under the best savings plan, like SBI Life Insurance Savings Plan, can be paid annually, semi-annually, quarterly, or monthly as per the convenience of the policyholder.

 Under the savings plan, maturity benefits are guaranteed that offer certain fixed savings to the policyholder.
 Additional maturity benefits are also available in some savings plans that help the policyholder achieve the desired financial corpus.